nadeulab/IgCaller/README.md

 * reportReadNames (-rrn): Report read names associated with each rearrangement found [no/yes, default=no].

 ###### Annotation tool and database:
-* annotateSeq (-a): Annotate sequence using IgCaller built-in annotation workflow or using IgBlast [builtin/igblast, default=igblast]..
+* annotateSeq (-a): Annotate sequence using IgCaller built-in annotation workflow or using IgBLAST [builtin/igblast, default=igblast].
 * annotateSeqDB (-aa): Database of sequences to be used by IgBLAST [imgt/ogrdb, default=imgt].
 IMGT = release 202430-2 (23 July 2024); OGRDB = release 2024-10-12.

 ###### CLL-specific annotations: